marick/lein-midje/README.md

        $ lein midje --lazytest

-This will automatically add a dependency to lazytest and Stuart Sierra's repo to your project:
+For Leiningen 1 (NOT 2) the dependency and the repository must be added to your project.

+Dependency:

-      :dependencies [com.stuartsierra/lazytest "1.2.3"]
+      [com.stuartsierra/lazytest "1.2.3"]

+Stuart Sierra's repo:

       :repositories {"stuart" "http://stuartsierra.com/maven2"}